-The Connecticut Department of Public Health (DPH) regulates water quality through the Public Health Code, Section 19-13-B102, "Public Drinking Water Quality Regulations".
+The Connecticut Department of Public Health regulates water quality through the Public Health Code, Section 19-13-B102, "Public Drinking Water Quality Regulations".
 The regulations specify water treatment based on the water quality determined for the source.
-When water quality parameters exceed the initial treatment level, chemical treatment and disinfection may be required.
-If water quality parameters are further exceeded, filtration is required.
+When water quality parameters exceed the drinking water standards, treatment and disinfection may be required.
 Treatment determinations are based on evaluation of the following parameters: bacteriological (coliform), physical (color and turbidity), and inorganic chemicals.
 Water quality is also regulated after treatment as "ready for consumption" for the following parameters: physical (color, turbidity, odor), inorganic, pesticides, herbicides & PCBs, organic chemicals, radioactivity, and total coliforms.
 The regulations outline action levels and monitoring requirements for the various parameters.

-Lacking actual analytical data for the source groundwater, we make several assumptions as to the necessity and extent of water treatment.
+Lacking actual analytical data for the source groundwater, several assumptions are required to determine the necessity and extent of water treatment.
 First, we assume that groundwater from the proposed wells will not be "under surface water influence" and, therefore, that filtration is not required.
 We further assume, conservatively, that chemical treatment will be required.
 This would include disinfection and corrosion protection.
-Since most groundwater in New England is acidic, treatment should be considered for raising the pH to remain in compliance with EPA's Lead and Copper Rule regulations.
+Since most groundwater in New England is acidic, treatment should include raising the pH to remain in compliance with EPA's Lead and Copper Rule regulations.
 We also anticipate that a system will be required to reduce lead and copper concentrations at the tap.
+A schematic of the chemical treatment processes is shown on Figure 2.